OmarGadalla/Udacity_Landing_Page_Project/README.md

 # Documentation

 I depended mainly on W3schools & MDN web docs
-I didn't know how to make a dropdown list so I studied an approach on W3schools and implemented it
+I didn't know how to make a dropdown list so I studied an approach on W3schools and implemented it for small screen displays.

 # Usage